MixinNetwork/mixin.network/docs/recovery/README.md

 - Functions in question: buying and redeeming underlying crypto assets of BOX
 - Current status:
-  - ⏸️ both the buying and redeeming of the assets are suspended.
+  - ✅ both the buying and redeeming of the assets are resume.
-- Notes: no action is needed on the users' end.
-The service will be automatically migrated to the new Mixin Network.
-Once the migration is concluded, the buying and redeeming of the underlying assets of BOX will be resumed.

 **BEE.holdings**